jmcerrejon/frodown/README.md

 ## How to use

-I chose _TOML_ format for the settings.
-So rename the file `settings.toml.example` and change the settings in your file.
+I chose the _TOML_ format for the settings, so please rename the file `settings.toml.example` and update the settings in your file.

-Change the constant in the `main.py & categories.txt` files to match your needs.
+Change the constants in the `main.py` and `categories.txt` files to match your needs.
 Then, run the following commands:

 ```bash
 python -m venv venv